 Remove both washers and springs from the faucet.

 Place a glass or cup over the faucet and turn the hot water on and

-off several times.
-Its a good idea to flush the cold side while the
+several times.
+Its a good idea to flush the cold side while the faucet is apart.

 Reassemble the faucet and turn the water on.